upcontent/UpContent-Marketing/content/post/sharing-topics-strategy.md

 For example, on Twitter, you can see trending hashtags when you click on Home, Moments, or Notifications on desktop and under the search bar on mobile.
 On Facebook, trending content will appear on the right-hand side of your newsfeed on desktop and under the search bar on mobile.

-Community Elf SEM/Marketing Specialist, [Maggie Franz](https://twitter.com/M2Franz), found a great opportunity to share her love for books and capture the attention of other bibliophiles on Lewis Carroll’s birthday in January.
+Idea Hunt's Director of Community Growth Management, [Maggie Franz](https://twitter.com/M2Franz), found a great opportunity to share her love for books and capture the attention of other bibliophiles on Lewis Carroll’s birthday in January.
 She organically shared the carefully curated topic in the middle of a Twitter conversation about the author, who was already trending on the platform!
 Brilliantly done and well-received!

 {{<figure src="/images/maggie-convo.png" title="" alt="Maggie's Conversation" caption-top="false">}}